braboj/tutorial-python/docs/19_test_frameworks.md

 # Framework: doctest
 # --------------------
 #
-# Provide usage examples that serve as doctests for the conversion
+# Provide usage .examples that serve as doctests for the conversion
 # functions.

 import logging